Depending on your industry, you may be in close contact with customers throughout the day.

 While you do your best to make everyone happy, there will be times when this isn’t possible.
 Instead, you’ll find yourself face-to-face with an upset customer who is looking at you to make things right.
+It may end up being up to you to know how to calm a situation when mad customers reach out.

 1. Remain Calm